Freedom of religion in Serbia: Recognized religious groups

-Religious group registration
+Registration

 The law does not require religious groups to register, but it treats unregistered religious organizations as informal groups that do not receive any of the legal benefits registered religious groups receive.
 For example, only registered religious groups may build new places of worship, own property, apply for property restitution, or receive state funding for their activities.
 Registration is also required for opening bank accounts and hiring staff.
 The law authorizes the government to provide social and health insurance and fund retirement plans only for religious clerics of registered groups.
 The law also grants property tax exemptions to all registered groups.
 Registered religious groups are exempt from paying administrative taxes and filing annual financial reports.

 To obtain registration a group is required to submit the following: the names, identity numbers, copies of notarized identity documents, and signatures of at least 100 citizen members of the group; the group’s statutes and a summary of its religious teachings, ceremonies, religious goals, and basic activities; and information on sources of funding.
 The law prohibits registration if an applicant group’s name includes part of the name of an existing registered group.
 The Ministry of Justice maintains the Register of Churches and Religious Communities and responds to registration applications.

 Criticism

-Minority religious groups and non-governmental observers continued to state the law was inherently biased in differentiating between so-called traditional and nontraditional religious groups.
+Minority religious groups and non-governmental observers continued to state the law was inherently biased in differentiating between so-called traditional and non-traditional religious groups.
 They also stated the laws governing churches and religious communities were in conflict with constitutional guarantees of freedom of religion and equal status among religious groups.
 For example, in addition to the benefits traditional religious groups received according to law, the government provided those groups with financial support for religious events and publication or printing of religious materials.
 Minority groups also cited an inequitable distribution of government scholarships, at all educational levels, among religious groups.
-They stated the Directorate for Cooperation with Churches and Religious Communities, which provided support to religious groups, had the additional mandate of protecting the Serbian national identity and cooperating with Serbian Orthodox Church eparchies abroad.
+They stated the Directorate for Cooperation with Churches and Religious Communities, which provided support to religious groups, had the additional mandate of protecting the Serb ethnic identity and cooperating with Serbian Orthodox Church eparchies in neighbouring caountries as well as in Serb diaspora.
 In addition, the Roman Catholic Church, a traditional church, complained about what it said was preferential treatment of the Serbian Orthodox Church.